Ian Jones-Quartey

-Ian Jones-Quartey (born June 18, 1984) is an American animator, voice actor, storyboard artist, writer, director, and producer.
+Ian Jones-Quartey (born June 18, 1984) is an American animator, storyboard artist, writer, director, producer, and voice actor.
 He is the creator of the animated series OK K.O.!
 Let's Be Heroes, based on his Cartoon Network pilot Lakewood Plaza Turbo, which ran on the network from 2017 to 2019.
 He is also known for his webcomic RPG World and his work on Steven Universe, Adventure Time, and Bravest Warriors.
+He is the grandson of Ghanaian artist Theodosia Okoh.

 Early life

 Jones-Quartey was born in Hatfield, Pennsylvania on June 18, 1984, and was raised in Columbia, Maryland.
 He and his family moved to Oakland Mills, Columbia, Maryland, around 1993.
 His father was a pharmaceutical engineer, and his mother worked as a librarian for the chemical company W. R. Grace.
 Jones-Quartey attended Long Reach High School in Columbia and the School of Visual Arts in New York City.

 Career

 Jones-Quartey created the webcomic RPG World, which won Web Cartoonists' Choice Awards in 2001 and 2002.
-He co-created the web animation series and comedy hip-hop duo nockFORCE, rapping under the stage name "effnocka" along with audio specialist Jim Gisriel.
+In 2007, he collaborated with audio specialist and YouTuber Jim Gisriel to co-create the web animation series and comedy hip-hop duo nockFORCE, rapping under the stage name "effnocka" as well as voicing his character in Adobe Flash animations.

 His first job in television animation was on The Venture Bros..
 He went on to be a storyboard supervisor and revisionist for Adventure Time and a storyboard artist for Secret Mountain Fort Awesome.
 He supplies the voice of Wallow in Bravest Warriors and was the supervising director and co-developer of the Cartoon Network series Steven Universe.

 In 2013, Jones-Quartey's short Lakewood Plaza Turbo aired on Cartoon Network as a television pilot.
 He had pitched the series two years prior when he had been a storyboard supervisor on Adventure Time.
 The short was retooled as a mobile game entitled OK K.O.!
 Lakewood Plaza Turbo, which was released on Cartoon Network's Anything app in February 2016.
 Lakewood Plaza Turbo ran as a network series beginning March 2017, and OK K.O.!
 Let's Be Heroes premiered on Cartoon Network on August 1.

 In 2018, he appeared in the first season of a podcast entitled Drawn: The Story of Animation, from Cartoon Network and HowStuffWorks, which provided listeners with a behind-the-scenes perspective on animation from voice actors, historians, and creators of animated series.

 In June 2019, he was a panelist at the Annecy Animation Festival, alongside Rebecca Sugar, at a panel entitled "The Making of Steven Universe".
 In July 2019, he appeared as a panelist at the RTX Animation Festival at the Fairmont Austin.